RobertHennings/BachelorThesis/README.md

 # To Do List
 - [ ] Combine all feather files to one master dataframe, fix bugs in function, inspect error list
+- [ ] Loop through the single dataframes in the reg_list and compute for every month the market liquidity measure by taking the simple average
+- [ ] Adjust the index by the market value of all included stocks at that time
+- [ ] Compute the innovations in liquidity
 - [ ] Set up portfolio sorting and liquidity metric evaluation based on sorting